Al Gharrafa: Landmarks

-Administration
+Central Municipal Council

 When free elections of the Central Municipal Council first took place in Qatar during 1999, Al Gharrafa was designated the seat of constituency no. 21.
 It would remain the headquarters of constituency no. 21 for the next three consecutive elections until the fifth municipal elections in 2015, when it was made the headquarters of constituency no. 15.
 Also included in its constituency is south Izghawa and south Al Kharaitiyat.
 In the inaugural municipal elections in 1999, Ahmed Hussein Al Kubaisi won the elections, receiving 21%, or 88 votes.
 The runner-up candidate was Mohammed Salem Al Marri, whose share of the votes was 18.9%, or 42 votes.
 Voter turnout was 68.6%.
 Elections in 2002 saw Nasser Salman Al-Dosari elected as the constituent official.
 In 2007, Mubarak Faresh Salem won the elections, and retained his seat in the 2011, and 2015 elections.

 Sports

 Multi-sports club Al-Gharafa SC is based in the district.
 The football team plays its home games at Thani bin Jassim Stadium.